nazarovtr/justice/README.md

 ## Why alpha?
 Current state in my opinion is a "minimal viable product".
 You can play it, you can win and you can loose.
 The basic gameplay outline is close enough to what is planned for the final version.

 But the testing has been provided only by me and a couple of my friends.
-Some very important features like counterattacks are not there.
+Some very important features are not there.
 Some mechanics are implemented on the most basic level.
 Mission balance is likely not very good.

 When all the intended features are there and the most crude solutions are fixed I'll move the mission to Beta stage.